-(1) The judiciary shall safeguard the rights and legitimate interests of all citizens, juridical persons and the state.

-(2) The judiciary shall be independent.
-In the performance of their functions, all judges, court assessors, prosecutors and investigating magistrates shall be subservient only to the law.(3) The judiciary shall have an independent budget.
+- (1) The judiciary shall protect the rights and legitimate interests of all citizens, legal entities and the State. - (2) The judiciary shall be independent.
+In the performance of their functions, all judges, court assessors, prosecutors and investigating magistrates shall be subservient only to the law. - (3) The judiciary shall have an independent budget.